Gun the Man Down

-Gun the Man Down is a 1956 Western film directed by Andrew V. McLaglen and starring James Arness and Angie Dickinson in her first leading role.
+Gun the Man Down is a 1956 American western film directed by Andrew V. McLaglen and starring James Arness and Angie Dickinson in her first leading role.
 The film was produced by Robert E. Morrison for his brother John Wayne's company Batjac Productions.
 It was the second theatrical feature directed by McLaglen, who was a prolific director of television westerns.

 Plot

 Three outlaws rob a bank, but one of them is wounded.
 His two partners kidnap his girlfriend, take his share of the money and run off, leaving him to be captured by the sheriff.
 One year later, after he gets out of prison, he goes in search of his double-crossing partners and his girlfriend.
 He finds them in a semi-deserted, run-down town, but instead of killing them right away, he decides to play cat-and-mouse with them first.